John Greig: Honours

-Greig was made a Member of the Order of the British Empire (MBE) on 15 November 1977.
+Greig was appointed Member of the Order of the British Empire (MBE) on 15 November 1977.
 In June 2008, he was awarded honoris causa, from the University of Glasgow in recognition for outstanding achievement in football and continuing ambassadorship for the sport.

+He was appointed Commander of the Order of the British Empire (CBE) in the 2023 Birthday Honours for services to association football and the community in Scotland.